preservim/vim-litecorrect/README.markdown

 Short words are preferable to long words to avoid the list becoming too large and slow to load.

-Note that existing `iabbrev`s may be removed to make way for new ones, to keep within the stated limit.
+Note that existing entries may be removed to make way for new ones, to keep within the stated limit.

-## Related
+## Related projects

-For a more comprehensive approach with support for many more words, check
+For a more comprehensive approach with support for _many_ more words, check out:
-out:

 * [vim-autocorrect](https://github.com/panozzaj/vim-autocorrect)
 * [wordlist.vim](https://github.com/vim-scripts/wordlist.vim)

+A warning that larger entry counts make for slower loading.

 ## See also